raw-labs/raw-mock-api/README.md

 - **Publishing APIs**: Learn how to publish your SQL queries as APIs [here](https://docs.raw-labs.com/docs/publishing-api/overview).
 - **SQL Language**: Explore RAW's SQL language for data manipulation [here](https://docs.raw-labs.com/sql/overview).
 - **SNAPI Language**: Explore RAW's custom language for data manipulation [here](https://docs.raw-labs.com/snapi/overview).

----

-**Note**: I have corrected the README to remove references to Databricks, as this mock data API template does not utilize Databricks.
-The "Support and Troubleshooting," "Acknowledgements," and "Additional Resources" sections have been updated accordingly.
-Additionally, I've included the table of contents for easy navigation.

-Please let me know if you need any further adjustments.